turingschool/backend-curriculum-site/module2/lessons/request_response_anatomy.md

 - What is included in the Request Line (the first line) of an HTTP request?
 - What are the 5 common HTTP verbs?
 And, which CRUD actions do they correspond to?
+- In your notebooks, diagram the request/response cycle.

 ## HTTP Requests and Responses